-1:8 PRINCES AND THE KING'S SONS - The first segment of Judean society to fall under the Lord's judgment is its grandest, the king's relatives.
-When Zephaniah speaks of the princes and the king's sons, he could be looking into the future, to a day when Josiah's sons, who refused to walk in the footsteps of their God-fearing father, were killed or exiled to foreign lands.
+1:8 officials and the king's sons - The first segment of Judean society to fall under the Lord's judgment is its grandest, the king's relatives.
+When Zephaniah speaks of the princes and the king's sons, he could be looking into the future, to a day when Josiah's sons, who refused to walk in the footsteps of their Godfearing father, were killed or exiled to foreign lands.
 He also could be referring to the nobles, state officials, and other members of the extended royal family who enjoyed special privileges in the country.
 (PBC)